DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/create-a-school-culture-which-improves-wellbeing.md

 All of this is part of an ongoing process.
 As the school continues to change, we will tweak some initiatives and ditch others.

 What won’t change is our focus on staff wellbeing.
-Teaching is an incredibly demanding profession, we strongly believe that for the children to be the best they can be, we need to take care of ourselves and each other.
+Teaching is an incredibly demanding profession.
+We strongly believe that for the children to be the best they can be, we need to take care of ourselves and each other.